blakesmods/web/apps/web/content/wiki/1.16/mysticalagriculture/blocks/soul-extractor.md

 Place a valid Soul Extractor input item in the left slot, and a [Soul Jar](../items/soul-jar.md) in the right slot.
 The machine will convert those items into Mob Souls and insert them into the Soul Jar until it is full.

-The machine can be upgraded using [Machine Upgrades](../items/machine-upgrades.md) for faster operation and increased internal energy storage.

 ## Screen Overview

 ![](/assets/mysticalagriculture/v6/screens/soul_extractor_screen.png)